Wheelie bins have been introduced to the majority of homes in Tendring under changes to our waste contract.

 Recycling collections remain unchanged, with weekly food waste collections and alternate weekly collections of recyclables in the red and green boxes.

 Bank Holiday collections from August 2019 will NO LONGER BE DELAYED BY A DAY, WITH COLLECTIONS TAKING PLACE ON THE BANK HOLIDAY.

 Waste and recycling collections will only be delayed by Christmas Day, Boxing Day and New Year.
-Follow your new collection calendar that was delivered with your wheelie bin.
+Follow your collection calendar that was delivered with your wheelie bin.

 Please see the below frequently asked questions for more information.